data-to-insight/foi-csc-scrape-tool/docs/blackbox.md

 **Cleaning and Formatting**

-For some of the web/dashboard outputs, it's necessary to reformat some of the shown data/structure.
+For some of the web/dashboard outputs, it's necessary to reformat/reduce some of the shown data/structure.

 - Convert long statuses (e.g., "Partially Successful") into shorter versions ("Partial").
 - Shorten column headings to improve readability in web tables.
 - Format request URLs into clickable active links so colleagues can access the FOIR context & detail.
+- Remove sparse columns from display, e.g. FOIR, FOI-SSD (these are retained in the csv download)

 **Dynamic Data Presentation**

   - Summarised pages show key FOI trends across LAs.
   - Alternative view(s) offer a more detailed breakdown.

 ---

 ## Potential use-cases
-✅ **Saves Time** → Reduces the effort needed to locate and compare similar|sector FOI requests.
+**Saves Time** → Reduces the effort needed to locate and compare similar|sector FOI requests.
-✅ **Improves Consistency** → Standardises data across multiple sources for easier analysis.
+**Improves Consistency** → Standardises data across multiple sources for easier analysis.
-✅ **Identifies Trends** → Highlights sector-wide FOI topics that may require a coordinated response.
+**Identifies Trends** → Highlights sector-wide FOI topics that may require a coordinated response.
-✅ **Supports Collaboration** → Encourages local authorities to share data and insights.
+**Supports Collaboration** → Encourages local authorities to share data and insights.
-✅ **Enables sector-driven FOI response** → Integrated with the SSD, the potential for pre-developed, codified response solutions for data teams
+**Enables sector-driven FOI response** → Integrated with the SSD, the potential for pre-developed, codified response solutions for data teams
 ---

 ## How to Contribute

 Local authority colleagues can:

 - **Report Errors** → If FOI entries don't display as expected or believed missing, send [feedback & corrections](mailto:datatoinsight@gmail.com?subject=FOI%20Feedback).